theinvertedform/umt.world/links.md

 ---
 title: About the Author
 description: "My entire life story: everywhere I ever worked, every school I went to; a tour of my 'studio' and working methods; psychological profile, politics, and philosophical worldview tests; summary of my tastes."
 abstract: "I am a communist writer, philosopher, and critic of contemporary culture.
-My area of historical interest is modern visual culture and media theory; I am working on the historical evolution of our present digital paradigm.
-Some of my questions include: how does media change, and what is its history? what is the relation between media and technology? how does digital life stand in relation to precedents in modern culture? what is the relation between the modes of production, and the aesthetic and social lives of a given period?
-My other area of interest is the field of Marxism, German Idealism, the Frankfurt School, and communist theory."
+My area of historical interest is the modern leading into the contemporary; my object of study is visual culture.
+My research is focused on creating an historical overview of the interplay between mass media and the avant-garde, relying on philosophies of technology, media theory, and historical materialism.
+Some of my questions include: how does media change, and what is its history?
+What is the relation between media and technology?
+What is the origin of the digital?
+How does digital life stand in relation to precedents in modern culture?
+What is the relation between the modes of production, and the aesthetic and social lives of a given period?
+My theoretical research is in the fields of Marxism, German Idealism, Frankfurt School critical theory, and communist theory."
 layout: post
 toc: true
 tags: